whiffee/Outline_of_Differential_Equations/README.md

 Chapter23 Convolution and the Unit Step Function
 Chapter24 Solutions of Linear ODEs by Laplace Transforms
 Chapter25 Solutions of Linear Systems by Laplace Transforms
+Chapter26 Solutions of Linear ODEs by Matrix Methods